Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 {{ delete_out }}

-The response contains affected ids in `data` and the number of deleted objects in `meta`
+The response contains affected ids in `data` and the number of deleted objects in `meta`.

 ## Using from your app